Water heater elements and the electrical wiring are the two most common problems with electric water heaters.

 How Do They Work

 Both elements in the pictures above are 4500 watts.
-The low density ele. heats the same amount of water but does not get as hot because it has twice the surface area.
+The low density element heats the same amount of water, in the same amount of time but does not get as hot because it has twice the surface area.

 This is a flange style 4500 watt ele.
-This flange style can be replaced with a screw type ele. using an adapter kit (shown below).
+This flange style can be replaced with a screw type element using an adapter kit (shown below).

 The benefit of using an adapter kit is

-A low density flange ele. is hard to find.
+A low density flange water heater element is hard to find.

 This adapter kit can be found in most hardware stores.